 I created this recipe last week after I was able to find ripe avocados on sale in our local grocery store.
 After using it in my Southwestern Chicken Salad with Creamy Avocado Dressing recipe I knew it was a keeper and deserves a spot in my collection of healthy salad dressing recipes.

 That was the real inspiration for this easy homemade creamy avocado dressing recipe.
-Simple to make and absolutely divine.
+Just like my 4-ingredient guacamole recipe, it is simple to make and absolutely divine.

 This is why I decided to feature this creamy salad dressing all on its own so you can really learn what it takes to make the best avocado-based dressing.
 Plus, it’s a richer and creamier alternative to my all-time favorite, Simple Lemon Vinaigrette.

 Why I Love This Recipe: